 tvOS is Apple's dedicated operating system for the Apple TV - Apple's set top box that when plug into your TV lets you stream content from your iPhone, iPad and Mac to your TV screen; watch Apple's own TV+ shows; access Apple's TV App Store and all the apps available there; and play games.

 Every year Apple updates the tvOS software with new features, and this year is no different.
-Apple announced the new features coming with tvOS 14 in its WWDC keynote on 22 June and the software update will be ready to install on Wednesday 16 September.
+Apple announced the new features coming with tvOS 14 in its WWDC keynote on 22 June and the software update arrived on Apple TVs on Wednesday 16 September.

 tvOS 14 release date

 tvOS 14 arrived on Wednesday 16 September 2020.